sajeeraa-nave/homelab/README.md

 # Home Lab — Enterprise Systems & Cybersecurity

-A hands-on enterprise home lab built to develop and demonstrate real, job-ready skills in identity management, security monitoring, detection and response, networking, Linux administration, and automation.
+Portfolio project focused on enterprise built to develop and demonstrate skills in identity management, security monitoring, detection and response, networking, Linux administration, and automation.

 Every lab is broken intentionally, debugged systematically, and documented thoroughly.

-> Built by a first-year Computer Systems Technician (CSNC) student at Seneca Polytechnic as a portfolio project.
-Started April 2026.
+---

+## What This Project Demonstrates:

+- Building and managing an enterprise-style domain environment
+- Detecting and responding to simulated attacks
+- Analzing logs across Windows and Linux systems
+- Automating monitoring and system tasks

 ---

 ## Environment